AdguardTeam/KnowledgeBase/docs/adguard-for-android/installation.md

     A popup will appear.
 Tap *Settings*, navigate to *Install unknown apps*, and grant permission for the browser you've used to download the file.

     ![Installing apps from unknown sources *mobile_border](https://cdn.adtidy.org/content/kb/ad_blocker/android/installation/inst_3.png)

-    This guide is for Android 8+.
-If you have an older OS version, before downloading the apk file, go to *Settings* and select *Additional settings* in *System & Device*.
-Enable *Unknown sources* and tap *OK* in the system warning window.

 1. **Install the app**.
 Once the browser has obtained the necessary permissions, the system will ask you if you want to install the AdGuard app.
 Tap *Install*.